doctrine/orm/docs/en/reference/basic-mapping.rst

    strategy does currently not provide full portability and is supported by the following platforms: MySQL/SQLite (AUTO\_INCREMENT), MSSQL (IDENTITY) and PostgreSQL (SERIAL).
+-  ``UUID``: Tells Doctrine to use the built-in Universally Unique Identifier generator.
+This strategy provides full portability.
 -  ``TABLE``: Tells Doctrine to use a separate table for ID generation.
 This strategy provides full portability.
    ***This strategy is not yet implemented!***